 One of the best hotels in Maui, this sprawling, 40-acre resort on Wailea Beach is all about the amenities, from the nine free-form pools and three golf courses to the 11 tennis courts, massive fitness center, spacious spa, and five bars and five restaurants.
 It’s great for families (just look to the Tarzan rope swing over the pool), but a no-brainer for honeymooners, too, who love the couples’ bath salt spa treatments and dinner at Humuhumunukunukuapua’a, a gorgeous open-air restaurant floating on a tiki torch-lit lagoon that serves sublime takes on seasonal Hawaiian cuisine.

 Andaz Maui at Wailea Resort

-Guests staying at Andaz Maui walk through a lantern-lit pathway to reach an open-air lobby, where loungers line a central sandpit and treelike pillars frame the ocean beyond.
-The hotel's look is sleek and modern, all rough-hewn stone and gleaming woods and marble, with guest rooms that feel more like city apartments (think furniture arranged to maximize space with ikat and batik prints thrown in).
+Guests staying at Andaz Maui (one of Maui’s top luxury hotels) walk through a lantern-lit pathway to reach an open-air lobby, where loungers line a central sandpit and treelike pillars frame the ocean beyond.
+The hotel’s look is sleek and modern, all rough-hewn stone and gleaming woods and marble, with guest rooms that feel more like city apartments (think furniture arranged to maximize space with ikat and batik prints thrown in).
 Its setting on Mokapu Beach is another selling point as are the two destination restaurants—an outpost of seafood heavyweight Morimoto and the hibachi-style Ka’ana Kitchen, which spotlights ingredients foraged and grown by local farmers and purveyors.